 Benzene is a hazardous air pollutant (HAP) that is regulated by the U.S. Environmental Protection Agency (EPA) under the Clean Air Act (CAA).
 Sources of benzene include motor vehicle exhaust; vapors from oil and gas production activities and gas stations; emissions from the burning of oil, coal, wood, and cigarettes; and household products containing petroleum‐based chemicals (e.g. glue, paint, furniture wax, and lubricants).
 Boulder County Public Health’s fact sheet on benzene on benzene includes information on health impacts, health standards for benzene, and monitored levels of benzene in Boulder County and around the state.
 Data from the County-funded monitoring study at the Boulder Reservoir show that benzene levels at that site are in the low range for health standards.

-- Boulder County Public Health is collaborating with researchers from the Institute of Arctic and Alpine Research (INSTAAR) at the University of Colorado in partnership with the Colorado Department of Public Health and the Environment (CDPHE) to monitor concentrations of gases at the Boulder Reservoir.
+- Boulder County Public Health is collaborating with atmospheric researchers (and in partnership with the Colorado Department of Public Health and the Environment (CDPHE)) to monitor concentrations of gases at the Boulder Reservoir.
+Monitoring data are available here.

-- Monitoring tracks the presence of compounds such as ethane, propane, pentanes, and benzene and provides near real-time measurements of their concentrations.
+- Monitoring tracks the presence of compounds such as nitrogen oxides, methane, ethane, propane, pentanes, and benzene and provides near real-time measurements of their concentrations.

-- An air quality modeling analysis will be conducted of the monitoring data when the monitoring portion of the study is complete.
+- An air quality modeling analysis of the monitoring data is being conducted and results will be available in 2021.

-- Atmospheric monitoring at Boulder Reservoir will help Boulder County officials to understand more about how oil and gas emissions are affecting ozone levels.
-It will also provide a baseline against which to measure potential increases in future local and regional oil and gas emissions.
+- Atmospheric monitoring at Boulder Reservoir helps Boulder County officials to understand more about how oil and gas emissions are affecting ozone levels.
+It also provides a baseline against which to measure potential increases in future local and regional oil and gas emissions.

 Leak Inspection & Repair at Existing Oil & Gas Facilities